alxlchnr/transitive-peerdeps/README.md

 ## Options
 * `--cwd`: Working directory, of where the tool should look for a package.json and checks for peerDependencies of your dependencies
-* `--depFilter`: glob pattern to process only peerDependencies of dependencies matching the pattern
+* `--depFilter`: regex pattern to process only peerDependencies of dependencies matching the pattern
-* `--peerDepFilter`: glob pattern to install only peerDependencies matching the pattern
+* `--peerDepFilter`: regex pattern to install only peerDependencies matching the pattern
 * `--dryRun`: skip the install step.